 - Employees of the Fulbright organization or the U.S. Department of State and their spouses, fiancés, siblings, dependents, children and parents.
 For programs funded by their agencies, employees of USAID or the HEC and their spouses, fiancés, siblings, dependents, children and parents.

 - As a general matter, preference for Fulbright student opportunities will be given to candidates who have not previously received a Fulbright student grant.

 - Persons already studying in the U.S. or on a work/residence visa in any country.

-How to apply for Fulbright Scholarship
+How to apply for the Fulbright MS and PhD Scholarship

 A complete application package includes: